jimfinnis/angort/THREADS.md

 # Threads.

+THESE DO NOT WORK IN THE MASTER BUILD.

 Oh lord, threads.
 There is a threading library in **angortplugins**, but in order to work it relies on Angort being properly thread-safe, which it isn't.
 First I'll deal with how the library works (or rather